 Importance In Notarial Acts

 Notary stamps and seals verify the authenticity of notarial acts.
-They prevent fraud by ensuring only authorized notaries can authenticate these documents.
+They prevent fraud by ensuring that only authorized notaries can authenticate these documents.
 Without them, documents lack the essential validation needed for official recognition.
 Their use underscores confidence in the notary process and supports trustworthy legal transactions.

 Legal Requirements